tschaub/projections/slides.md

    * datum

  * measuring longitude
-   * measuring latitude is easy(ish): angle to Polaris or sun at noon on Equinox
+   * measuring latitude is easy(ish): angle to Polaris or sun at noon on Equinox (this gives you astronomical latitude, not geodedic, geocentric, or reduced ellipsoidal latitude)
    * measuring longitude requires a reference point: prime meridian (one degree for every 4 minutes diff in noon)

  * Geographic Coordinate System (GCS)